apigee/devrel/references/cicd-jenkins/README.md

 ### Jenkins

 The setup described in this reference implementation is based in Jenkins.
-You can either use the the included instructions to configure a new Jenkins server or use your existing infrastructure.
-The `jenkins` folder contains instructions on how to setup a dockerized Jenkins environment with all the necessary tooling and plugins required.
+You can either use the included instructions to configure a new Jenkins server or use your existing infrastructure.
+The `jenkins` folder contains instructions on how to set up a dockerized Jenkins environment with all the necessary tooling and plugins required.

 #### Option A: Configure Jenkins Docker Container